duniter/duniter/doc/use/configure.md

 ### Configuring GVA

-GVA is still disabled by default.
-To enable it you have to add the option `--gva` during synchronization and at each start of your duniter node (`duniter start --gva`).
+GVA is still disabled by default, to enable it you need to use wizard command:

+`duniter wizard gva`

-GVA is not yet configurable from the command line, but it is possible to manually edit `conf.json` file :
+It is also possible to manually edit `conf.json` file :

 | parameter | type | default value |
 |:-:|:-:|:-:|